Traditionally Modern Food

 • In a mixie jar add green chilli, ginger, and little water; grind

-• If a wide pan add oil when oil is hot add mustard seeds and let it splutter
+• If a wide pan add oil when the oil is hot add mustard seeds and let it splutter

 • Once both are roasted add garlic and sauté